GongT/kendryte-ide-shell/extensions.kendryte/kendryte-debug/README.md

-# LICENSE
+# kendryte-debug

-The entire code base is copied from [WebFreak001/code-debug](https://github.com/WebFreak001/code-debug)
+kendryte gdb plugin for kendryte-ide

-All modified/added code of `kendryte-debug` is also released into public domain.
+some code is copied from [WebFreak001/code-debug](https://github.com/WebFreak001/code-debug)